VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 ### 6 - TPU and ABS

 * This combination runs into the same problem as PLA and ABS, just at a higher temperature.
-TPU starts running into heat creep issue at 40°C+.
+TPU starts running into heat creep issue at ~40°C and above.

 ### 7 - TPU and ASA